New festival of Theatre Reportage is looking for creative contributions.

 Last year (February, 2023) Ukrainian actor journalist Valera Simonchek also performed for Cardiff University students, using this method.
 Students remarked that they felt as if they could understand the war, for the first time through his personal narratives and direct performance style.

 1. If you are interested theatre that matters, art that says something important and the academia around reporting conflict and global crisis.
-This event is for you.

 We welcome creative responses to current hidden and underrepresented wars and those living in the consequences of living every day in war and oppression.

-What does Hidden Wars mean to you?
+What does Hidden War mean to you?

 What does living under oppression mean?